NBA Trade Rumors: Timberwolves ‘Don’t Appear To Care’ About Jimmy Butler’s Request, Per ‘Amico Hoops’

 After months filled with drama and frustrations, Jimmy Butler has finally started to find his way out of the Minnesota Timberwolves.
 The 29-year-old small forward has formally requested a trade from the Timberwolves and initially named the Los Angeles Clippers, Brooklyn Nets, and the New York Knicks as his preferred trade destinations.

 Recently, Marc Stein of the New York Times reported that Jimmy Butler and his agent Bernie Lee informed the Timberwolves’ ownership that he already prefers to be traded to the Miami Heat.
-Timberwolves Head Coach Tom Thibodeau expressed his willingness to honor Butler’s request, but he made it clear that they are not going to make a but deal just to give the disgruntled superstar what he wants.
+Timberwolves Head Coach Tom Thibodeau expressed his willingness to honor Butler’s request, but he made it clear that they are not going to make a bad deal just to give the disgruntled superstar what he wants.

 According to Sam Amico of Amico Hoops, the Timberwolves “don’t appear to care” where Butler wants to play next.